-I currently teach modern British and Irish history at the University of Sheffield.
-Prior to taking up this role, I was Lecturer in Irish and British History at Northumbria University.
-I have also taught history at the University of Limerick, and the National University of Ireland Galway where I was an Irish Research Council Scholar.
+From October 2023, I am Research Fellow in the Max Planck Institute for Legal History and Legal Theory in Frankfurt am Main, Germany.
+Prior to taking up this role, I held teaching appointments at the University of Sheffield, Northumbria University and the University of Limerick.
+I obtained my PhD in 2017 from the University of Galway where I was an Irish Research Council Scholar.
 In 2017/2018, I was the National Library of Ireland/Irish Committee of Historical Sciences Research Studentship Holder.

 |Management & Administrative experience||